jp-embedded/scxmlcc/doc/getting-started.md

 ## The Examples
 This sections describes the examples which can be found at src/examples.
 ### Hello World
 This is really not a practical state machine.
 It is just a simple expample for getting started with scxmlcc.
-This statechart is drawn in [https://code.google.com/p/scxmlgui/ scxmlgui], just two states connected with an unconditional transition.
+This statechart is drawn in [scxmlgui](https://code.google.com/p/scxmlgui/), just two states connected with an unconditional transition.

 ![hello_img](hello.png)